19 Inch vs. 20 Inch Wheels: Balancing Style and Performance

 Why Upgrade Your Wheels and Tires?

 There are 2 reasons why most Mustang owners choose to upgrade their wheels and tires: appearance and performance.
-Luckily for those of us with fuel pumping through our veins, these two things are not mutually exclusive!
-Bigger wheels not only look better but also provide better overall performance for both track-focused and street-focused applications.
+Luckily for those of us passionate about these cars, these two things are not mutually exclusive!
+Bigger wheels not only look better but also can provide better overall performance for both track-focused and street-focused applications.

 Upgrading your wheels and tires increases both wheel diameter and wheel width.
 When you go up in diameter, the sidewall of the tire must shrink to properly fit in the wheel-well of your Mustang.
 To compensate for the slimmer sidewall, the width of the tire must also increase to maintain the load capacity of the tire.
 A wider tire means more tire tread on the ground and more tire tread on the ground means better handling as well as better acceleration and braking performance.